-We provide a Branch registration package which is particularly for overseas residents, who are requiring registering a branch of a foreign company in the UK with a legal registered office address for one year.
+We provide a UK Branch registration package which is particularly for overseas residents, who are requiring registering a branch of a foreign company in the UK with a legal registered office address for one year.

 From a tax point of view, branches are permanent establishments of non-resident companies and a UK branch is not a separate legal company from its parent.
 The branch can have the same name as the parent company or can choose a different name for its UK establishment.
 If a different name is chosen it must comply with rules for business names set out in Part 41 Companies Act 2006.

 UK Branch Registration fee

 UK Branch Registration: £700

 - Provision Registered Office address for 1 year

 - UK Branch Office Registration takes 2 – 3 weeks

 Documents Required for UK Branch Registration